Before You Begin

 Step 5: Add the URL Parameter

-Update your embed code to include thecustomCss=true parameter.
-The embed code contains two such URLs.
+Update your embed code to include thecustomCss=true parameter:

 Before: